fatizch/tryton/modules/contract_insurance_invoice/doc/en/features.rst

 - **Payment suspensions :** It is now possible to suspend the payments for a given contract billing information.
-These suspensions could be automatics (Actuib defined in a journal failure action) or manuals via a button in the contract billing informations list page.
+These suspensions could be automatics (Actually defined in a journal failure action) or manuals via a button in the contract billing informations list page.
 The un-suspension can also be automatic (suspension is inactive when the associated account move line is reconciled) or manual (The same way as the manual suspension).